Data Only Cell Phone Plan

 As for call quality, it is great but that highly depends on your network, I normally drive while I get some calls through 3cx client, and call quality is fine unless I move too fast for LTE.
 Another issue I find is that given with the tunnel, it still does not bypass firewalls implemented at work places or free wifi locations such as Starbucks or Tims, a trade off for cheap data.

 This solution only affects the voice calling as messages will still be dealt with an open source and free app, Voip.ms SMS client.
-I also suggest donating to the user to thank them for spending time on giving the ability for many users to save on money and having an awesome interface for our messages.
+I also suggest donating to the developer to thank them for spending time on giving the ability for many users to save on money and having an awesome interface for our messages.

 Another good tool to check your balances and history is the Voip.ms console which provides an easy and quick access to your account.
 With this app you can edit many but not all aspects of your account when you aren’t near your computer.